watchthelight/pbin/README.md

 When executed, the polyglot stub:
 1. Detects the current OS and architecture
 2. Locates the correct embedded binary
-3. Extracts and decompresses it to a temp location
+3. Extracts it to a temp location
 4. Executes it with all original arguments
 5. Cleans up on exit